One of the most common questions I'm asked is, "How big should our wedding cake be?"

 Image credit: Shona Nolan photo and video

-When Will You Serve Your Cake?
+When Will You Serve Your Wedding Cake?

 The timing of your cake cutting can influence how much of it gets eaten.
 If you're serving your cake as part of your evening buffet, remember that many guests will be on the dance floor, enjoying cocktails or winding down from the main meal.
 Cake may not be at the top of their minds at this stage.